DerGuru/The-Resonant/Chapters/03-Part3-08-Supposedly_Dormant.md

 Forty minutes later, a car pulled up beside them.
 The back seat door opening, revealing a serious-looking Reeves.

 "Get in," he said.
-"We need to talk.
-Director Malvek wants a debrief."
+"Director Malvek wants to brief you."

 They climbed into the back seat, and Reeves closed the door behind them.
 The car pulled away from the curb, merging into the flow of traffic.